 Accidents happen, and when these accidents involve your mouth, they can sometimes lead to a cracked front tooth.
 Taking a big bite of frozen food, getting bumped by an elbow during a basketball game or tripping on an uneven sidewalk can naturally put your front teeth, or incisors, at risk.

-If your front tooth has cracked, it's important to see your dentist – it can be hard to determine its location and severity on your own, according to the American Dental Association (ADA).
+If your front tooth has cracked, it's important to see your dentist – it can be hard to determine its location and severity on your own.
 Some cracks, known as craze lines, are superficial and usually need no treatment.
 Others, however, extend below the gumline and usually require replacing the tooth.

 A dentist can do a few things to restore a cracked front tooth.
 Bonding, for instance, usually involves a composite resin – which is made to resemble the color of your natural tooth – to seal or fill in the crack.
 Compared to other methods for treating a cracked tooth, this one is the least pricey and requires the fewest number of trips to the dentist.
 Although your dentist may be able to repair your tooth through bonding in just a single visit, however, the material isn't as strong as others.
-Its weakness makes it better suited for teeth that don't take a lot of pressure when biting, such as the front teeth, according to the Cleveland Clinic.
+Its weakness makes it better suited for teeth that don't take a lot of pressure when biting, such as the front teeth.

 If the crack is long or deep, but doesn't reach the root or below the gumline, a crown might be preferable over bonding.
 Crowns are usually made of porcelain and act as a cover for the damaged tooth, allowing you to restore or even improve its shape.
 Your dentist may recommend placing a crown over the front tooth if there isn't enough usable tooth left to bond.
 You will need to spend a bit more time in the dentist's chair when receiving a crown to fix a cracked front tooth, and probably return for multiple visits.
 But because a crown is more durable than bonding, you can expect it to last longer with the right home care.